inflated-goboscript/inflated-goboscript.github.io/docs/inflator/gtp.md

 ## Registering a package on the package index

 Register a package using [this issue template](https://github.com/inflated-goboscript/gtp/issues/new?template=register-package.yml).
-A bot will automatically close the issue and add it to the registry, if valid, within a minute.
+GitHub actions will automatically close the issue and add it to the registry, if valid.

-The bot's source code is available [here](https://github.com/inflated-goboscript/bfg).
-It's called the bfg.

-!!!
-Info

-    The bfg is currently hosted using [pythonanywhere](https://www.pythonanywhere.com/), which seems to be somewhat unstable.
-If the bot does not respond to your issue, ping me (@faretek1) on discord or GitHub, and I'll sort it out.